Landscaping The U

 AASHE Recognizes U-M

 U-M earns the prestigious silver rating from the Association for the Advancement of Sustainability in Higher Education.
-In 2015, it will receive a gold rating, putting it in the top 10 percent of educational institutions worldwide.
+In 2015, 2018 and 2023, it receive a Gold rating.

 The university launches the Planet Blue Ambassador program, focused on encouraging faculty, staff, and students to engage in personal sustainability actions.
 It also establishes the Sustainability Cultural Indicators Program, a first-of-its-kind study by the Graham Sustainability Institute and the Institute for Social Research for tracking sustainability culture changes and progress on campus.